25 Top Twin Birthday Party Theme Ideas (With Pictures!)

 A cute train decoration for a kid's birthday party.

-Cardboard boxes along with markers or crayons can be supplied for children 6 and up for them create their own train cars, which can double as a party favor.
+Cardboard boxes along with markers or crayons can be supplied for children 6 and up so they can create their own train cars, which they can then take home.

 2. A Prince and/or Princess for the Day